Dash-Industry-Forum/CPIX/Cpix.bs.md

 :: This attribute shall not be used if the <{ContentKey/dependsOnKey}> attribute is present.
 In a key hierarchy, the root key defines the Common Encryption protection scheme to use with all keys in the hierarchy.
 :: The Common Encryption protection scheme that the content key is intended to be used with.
 Valid values are `cenc`, `cbc1`, `cens` and `cbcs` ([[!MPEGCENC]]).
 If the attribute is omitted then content may be encrypted using any Common Encryption protection scheme.

+Advisement: The DRM system signaling data in <{DRMSystem}> elements often contains the Common Encryption protection scheme identifier in a DRM system specific format.
+Ensure that the values in <{DRMSystem}> elements are aligned with the values in <{ContentKey/commonEncryptionScheme}> attributes.

 </dl>

 <img src="Images/Schema-ContentKey.png" />